Rednight972/FGS-World-Rebalance/README.md

 # World Navigation, Comms & Combat
-    The world comes with a custom version of Relative Top Speed, WeaponCore Vanilla replacer, Thrust Signature & Jump Alert
+    The world comes with a custom version of Relative Top Speed, custom WeaponCore Vanilla replacer, Thrust Signature, Jump Drive Inhibitor & Jump Alert

 ## Navigation: Relative Top Speed
 <img src="Screens/WCC-RTS-small.png" alt="Relative Top Speed" width="720">

     There is now 2 max speeds:
-        Space: 1000m/s
+        Space: 1500m/s
         Planets: 100m/s
     Your speed will increase linearly going from the planet's surface to space (40km)

-The Mass and Thrust to Weight ratio will influence your cruise speed and max boost speed: *be careful when building* :D
+The Thrust to Weight Ratio will influence your cruise speed and max boost speed: *be careful when building* :D

 ## Navigation: Hydrogen rebalance

-    Large hydrogen thrusters have a x2 thrust increase Small hydrogen thrusters have a x1.25 thrust increase Hydrogen efficiency buffed by 1.38 as it'll be used for power and travel in this rebalance
+    Large hydrogen thrusters have a x3 thrust increase Small hydrogen thrusters have a x1.25 thrust increase Hydrogen efficiency buffed by 1.38 as it'll be used for power and travel in this rebalance

+## Navigation: Jump Drives Inhibitor

+    Jump Drives were a easy way in and out of combat, JDI comes to resolve the issue.
+    Grids can't jump if there is an enemy or neutral grid in: a 6km radius of the arrival point or
+    a 10km radius of the departure point

 ## Comms: Thrust Signature
 <img src="Screens/WCC-TS.gif" alt="Thrust Signature" width="720">

-    All player grids must have at least one beacon That beacon will emit your signature when you have active thrusters/gravity drive
-    Gravity Drive receive a stealth bonus up to 10% Average ships will be visible up to 30km, be careful how you navigate or get spotted!
+    All player grids must have at least one beacon That beacon will emit your signature when you have active thrusters/gravity drive or have active power producers Average ships will be visible up to 30km during thrust, be careful how you navigate or get spotted!
     Thruster plumes are visible up to 8km